threepointone/glamor/docs/implementation.md

 }
 ```

-All 3 caches get updated with this rule.
 It's a funny looking thing, but has the advantage of being able to be spread on the props of an element, or coerced into a string to be used a classname.
 For the curious, it's actually 'expensive' to create this object, causing a deoptimization because they all have unique keys.
 Bet you're happy we use the caches now, huh? :)

 Further possible enhancements